marcastro15/Small-Medium-Business-Patching-Scripts/README.md

 Running:
 --------
-./win_updates.ps1
+./win_updates4.ps1 [computer name], [computer name], ...

 1. Note that you can set this one up to run in scheduler mode.
+This is my version for of development.
+I put numbers in every time I make changes.
 2. Warning: You can't run this command remotely for security reasons.
 Microsoft disabled it recently on new Powershell version - "Install-WindowsUpdate -install -AcceptAll -IgnoreReboot".
 The workaround is to create task scheduler that you can call to execute remotely.
 You may create a scheduler task with the following powershell command on the remote computer:

 Install-Module PSWindowsUpdate,